-The remainder of the evening will be at your leisure.
+Our evening return trip to the harbour will be provided by the Four Season’s private boat taxi.
+This evening will be at your leisure.
 (Overnight on Hydra at the Bratsera Hotel or similar)

 After breakfast at the hotel this morning we meet for our final writing class with Phil in which you will review the work you created over the course of our week together in the spirit of the ancient Greek notion of “Bringing Back the Boon.”
 This strong mythic metaphor can provide you with an image for the gift or wisdom that you have gleaned from your various writing projects.
 It is also designed to help you visualize who you are writing for, and what kind of impact your writing will have on your readers.
 Finally, we will discuss the changes that are revolutionizing the publishing industry, and the myriad choices you now have for releasing your work into the world.

-Follow the class with a light lunch (at own expense).
+Follow the class with a light lunch.
 This afternoon we will gather on the grounds of the Bratsera Hotel for final revisions of the six pieces of original writing you have created over the course of your work on Hydra, with the opportunity to read and discuss any portion of your new or revised work to our Writer’s group.

-Tonight, we gather together for our special Farewell Dinner at Techne, the award-winning cliffside restaurant a short walk from the harbour.
+Tonight, we gather together for our special Farewell Dinner at the beautiful Sunset Restaurant (or similar).
 (Overnight on Hydra at the Bratsera Hotel or similar)